ericwright/fourball/Fourball.md

 ## Fouls
 Fouls are given to discourage certain playing behavior.
 If a player acquires two fouls, their score is reduced by one point.
 A player’s score can become negative due to fouls.
 Fouls are given for the following reasons:

 1. If the ball carrier shoots the ball from the outer court and another player blocks it from the inner court, the blocking player receives a foul.
-When jumping, the player’s location is determined by the place from which he jumped (i.e., the last place his feet touched the ground).
+When jumping, the player’s location is determined by the place from which they jumped (i.e., the last place their feet touched the ground).
 If both the ball carrier and the player are inside, no fouls are given.

 2. If the ball goes out of bounds, the last player who touched it receives a foul and must retrieve the ball.
 The next player in the rotation becomes the new ball carrier.
 They begin play by checking the ball from the point where it went out of bounds.